MartisCommunity/docs/whitepaper.md

 ## Emission Scheme

 !!!
-Marscoin has a fixed maximum supply of 21M MSC.Mining block starts at around 1 MSC.The reward is automatically halved after every 10,000,000 blocks mined - this happens approximately every 5 years based on the 15 second interval it typically takes to mine a block.
+Martiscoin has a fixed maximum supply of 21M MSC.Mining block starts at around 1 MSC.The reward is automatically halved after every 10,000,000 blocks mined - this happens approximately every 5 years based on the 15 second interval it typically takes to mine a block.
 !!!

 Every day approximately 60/15 * 60 * 24 = 5760 blocks and 5760 MSC